Brewing a better future: creating a transition by collaboration throughout the whole supply chain

 Paul Stanger: “During our pilot project we build a framework for future collaboration between the farmers’ cooperatives and the processor and between the processor and Brassivoire.

-GIZ: “One thing that we learnt in this journey has been the important role the farmer organisations can play in the commercialisation of rice.
+GIZ: “One thing that we learned in this journey has been the important role the farmer organisations can play in the commercialisation of rice.
 Rice is a food crop and the demand for local production is currently being addressed by informal buyers who absorb the available surplus production beyond the household consumption of farmers.
 In the KRISPI project, FMS trained 10 cooperatives and aggregators to increase their management capacities and support farmers in finding attractive markets for their produce in the absence of formal buyers.
 This has prepared the ground for these organisations to play a pivotal role in the professionalisation of the rice sector in the years to come and as essential elements such as input finance, improved seed access and small-scale mechanisation are put into place in the value chain.”

 High quality rice buyer essential in the value chain